Landslide near Oso will keep Highway 530 closed until at least Thursday

 Officials said they had not detected any additional movement from the landslide on Sunday — the second straight day the land stayed put — but geologists still think the hill could move again.

-“If the entire 24-acre slide were to give way, it could completely cover Highway 530 and potentially reach Whitman Road” to the north, Dave McCormick, the department of transportation’s assistant regional administrator, said in a statement.
+“If the entire 24-acre slide were to give way, it could completely cover Highway 530 and potentially reach Whitman Road” to the north, Dave McCormick, the department’s assistant regional administrator, said in a statement.
 “We know this is huge disruption to the lives of those who live and work in the Stillaguamish River Valley, but there’s still a heightened risk that this slide could still move.”

 The remote area does not have good alternative transportation options.
 The detour route — using Highway 20 to the north — will add at least one hour to one-way trips between Oso and Darrington, the department of transportation said.